dojo-modeling/dojo-cli/README.md

 The library has 6 key methods:

 - List the latest versions of models.
-- Get parameter metadata for a selected model.
+- Print parameter metadata for a selected model.
 - Run a model via the Docker Python SDK.
 - Check model container status.
 - Get model (docker container) logs.